ElmoNeedsArson/M12_Entire_Structure/README.md

-This is the code repository for a research project executed at the TU/E.

-It provides a website with an arduino editor, compiler and some LEDs "hooked up".
-Alongside an avatar providing feedback.
-It also provides two apis to store the data, and request feedback from the openAI api according to predesigned rules.

-It does not contain the needed api keys or requested domains, these have been stripped.

-The whole setup was hosted on a vps in different docker containers, and used subdomains of my main domain jessestrijker.com.

 # Arduino Programming Feedback Research Platform

 This repository contains the codebase for a research project at TU Eindhoven (TU/e) focused on studying perceived programming difficulty and the role of feedback in learning environments.
 The platform provides an interactive Arduino coding website with real-time feedback from AI-driven avatars, as well as APIs for feedback generation and data collection.